 The first time I had this drink was in the exclusive members only St. Louis establishment by the same name.
 The Blood and Sand restaurant is located in downtown St. Louis at 1500 St. Charles Street.

 Fortunately when we went there for the first time, we were using Google Maps.
 You need to know what to look for when you go since there is no sign to herald their location.
-From it’s mysterious front to it’s eclectic decor, it is reminiscent of the 1920’s hidden speak easies.
+From its mysterious front to its eclectic decor, it is reminiscent of the 1920’s hidden speak easies.

-How did the Blood and Sand Cocktail get it’s name?
+How did the Blood and Sand Cocktail get its name?

 However it wasn’t until Harry Craddock included it in his famous Savoy Cocktail Book (England 1930) that the libation started to pick up steam in the American speak easies.

 So embrace your inner Valentino, grab a cozy sweater, light the fire, snuggle your sweetie and enjoy your weekend with a Blood and Sand.
+Playing the 1922 silent film is completely optional, but it might be a nice touch.

 Blood and Sand Cocktail Recipe